umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Repository-in-a-Cloud-Project/index.md

 # Repositories in an Umbraco cloud Project

-Each Umbraco cloud Project can have multiple environments: Development, Staging, and Live depending on your cloud project plan.
-Each environment has its own git repository that is hosted on Azure.
+Each Umbraco cloud Project can have multiple environments: Development, Staging and Live depending on your cloud project plan.
+Each environment has it's own git repository that is hosted on Azure.
 Ideally, your Umbraco Cloud setup should look like this:

 - [A source control repository with your own code](#a-source-control-repository-with-your-own-code)
 - [A Umbraco Cloud source control repository with the locally cloned Umbraco project](#a-git-umbraco-cloud-source-control-repository-with-the-locally-cloned-umbraco-project)